Green beret

-The green beret was the official headdress of the British Commandos of the Second World War.
-It is still worn by members of the Royal Marines after passing the Commando Course, and personnel from other units of the Royal Navy, Army and RAF who serve within 3 Commando Brigade and who have passed the All Arms Commando Course.
+The green beret was the official headdress of the British Commandos, a special-forces unit active during World War II.
+It is still worn by members of the Royal Marines after passing the Commando Course, and personnel from other units of the Royal Navy, Army and RAF who serve within UK Commando Force and who have passed the All Arms Commando Course.

-There are certain other military organizations that also wear the green beret because they have regimental or unit histories that have a connection with the British Commandos of the Second World War.
+There are certain other military organizations that also wear the green beret because they have regimental or unit histories that have a connection with the British Commandos.
 These include the Australian, French and Dutch commandos.
 It is the norm in the armed forces of the Commonwealth Nations, where most regiments wear headdresses and cap badges which reflect regimental history and traditions.

 Origins

 Initially, those who joined the British Commandos kept their parent regimental headdress and cap badges.
 In 1941, No. 1 Commando had no fewer than 79 different cap badges and many different forms of headdress.
-"Thus a motley collection of caps, Tam o' Shanters, bonnets, forage caps, caps 'fore and aft', berets, peaked KD caps, etc., appeared on the Commando parades," says Captain Oakley, "the forest being a veritable RSM’s nightmare!"
+"Thus a motley collection of caps, Tam o' Shanters, bonnets, forage caps, caps 'fore and aft', berets, peaked KD caps, etc., appeared on the Commando parades," says Captain Oakley, "the forest being a veritable RSM's nightmare!"